Paul Brasher - President

 Kate O'Sullivan – Director

-She brings a wealth of experience to the Board, with her most recent assignment as chief executive officer of the Pegasus Leisure Group (subsidiary of the Melbourne Racing Club).
+Kate joined the Board in August 2019, bringing a wealth of experience with her most recent assignment as chief executive officer of the Pegasus Leisure Group (subsidiary of the Melbourne Racing Club), leading the management of a 13-venue hospitality enterprise.